-Take a look at the following statistics related to the make-up of the cell biology majors at New York University.
+Take a look at the following statistics related to the make-up of the cell biology majors at Binghamton University.

-NYU Cell Biology & Anatomical Sciences Master’s Program
+Binghamton University Cell Biology & Anatomical Sciences Bachelor’s Program

-The following table and chart show the race/ethnicity for students who recently graduated from New York University with a master's in cell biology.
+The following table and chart show the race/ethnicity for students who recently graduated from Binghamton University with a bachelor's in cell biology.

 |Race/Ethnicity||Number of Students|

 Binghamton University also has a doctoral program available in cell biology.
 In 2021, 0 student graduated with a doctor's degree in this field.

 Careers That Cell Biology Grads May Go Into